 Michelle Black is the Director of Bands at Pearson Middle School.
-Her teaching responsibilities include directing Symphonic Band, assisting Concert Band, and teaching the beginning Flute, Double Reed, Clarinet, and Saxophone classes.
+Her teaching responsibilities include directing Symphonic Band, assisting Concert Band, and teaching the beginning Flute, Oboe, Bassoon, Clarinet, and Saxophone classes.

-Mrs. Black is currently in her 12th year of teaching and 1st year at Pearson Middle School.
-The past two years, Mrs. Black was the Director of Bands at Vivian Field Middle School in Carrollton-Farmers Branch ISD.
-She is so excited to be returning to Frisco ISD where she where she taught for eight years as the Assistant Band Director at Wester Middle School and Centennial High School.
+Mrs. Black is currently in her 15th year of teaching and 4th year at Pearson Middle School.
+Prior to working at Pearson, she was the director of bands at Vivian Field Middle School in Carrollton-Farmers Branch ISD, and the assistant director of bands at Wester Middle School (Frisco ISD), Centennial High School (Frisco ISD), and in Lake Travis ISD.
 Bands under her direction have consistently earned successful ratings at UIL and festival competitions.
 Mrs. Black studied Music Education at Baylor University with an emphasis in bassoon.
 Her professional affiliations include the Texas Music Educators Association, the Texas Bandmasters Association, and the music fraternity Mu Phi Epsilon.

-While not at school, Mrs. Black enjoys exercising, reading, cooking, and spending time with her dog, Daisy.
-She and her husband, Paul (a teacher at Trent Middle School) live in McKinney.
+While not at school, Mrs. Black enjoys exercising, reading, crafting, cooking, and spending time with her dog, Daisy.
+She and her husband live in McKinney.

 Morgan Jenson is the Assistant Director of Bands at Pearson Middle School.
 His teaching responsibilities include directing Concert Band, assisting Symphonic Band, and teaching the beginning Trumpet, French Horn, Trombone, Euphonium, and Tuba classes.